Design comparison

 position: absolute

-!Marked as helpful1@RedPitcherPosted about 2 years agoHi @elaineleung, thank you for this awesome feedback.
+!Marked as helpful1@RedPitcherPosted over 2 years agoHi @elaineleung, thank you for this awesome feedback.
 I really appreciate it!
 I'm new in coding world (a week),so this really helps me a lot!
 I'm turning youtube on and starting with grid and flexbox: Thank you!

-1@elaineleungPosted about 2 years ago@RedPitcher Glad to help, Danijel, and yes I highly recommend Kevin Powell's YouTube channel, as well as his website which has a some free courses.
+1@elaineleungPosted over 2 years ago@RedPitcher Glad to help, Danijel, and yes I highly recommend Kevin Powell's YouTube channel, as well as his website which has a some free courses.
 He's done a few Frontend Mentor challenge videos, and I think you should definitely check those out to see how he works through a FEM challenge from start to finish.
 He also does a really good job teaching grid and flexbox in his videos, and probably most of my CSS knowledge comes from him.
 Good luck!

 0 -